eriktks/data-processing/README.md

 anonymize.py 1234.ner             # creates file 1234.ner.out, see comment below
 ```

-For named entity recognition, we rely the program frog, which is part of the (LaMachine)[https://github.com/proycon/lamachine] package.
+For named entity recognition, we rely the program `frog`, which is part of the [LaMachine](https://github.com/proycon/lamachine) package.
 After installing the package, we run it as follows:
 ```
 docker run -p 8080:8080 -t -i proycon/lamachine lamachine@abcd1234:/$ frog -S 8080 --skip mcpla
 ```
-After starting LaMachine like this, the ner.py program is able to process the texts.
+After starting LaMachine like this, the `ner.py` program is able to process the texts.

-The anonymization process (anonymize.py) is interactive.
+The anonymization process (`anonymize.py`) is interactive.
 Each new entity will be displayed on the screen and the user is required to enter the entity type (like PER, ORG or LOC) or an empty string (which stands for: no entity).

-In the file 1234.ner.out, all names and numbers have been replaced by dummy strings (like PER for person names).
+In the file `1234.ner.out`, all names and numbers have been replaced by dummy strings (like PER for person names).
 Mail headers signalling the start of a new mail, start on a new line containing a capitalized word followed by a space and a colon (like: "Date :").
 All other lines contain a single sentence.

 Finally, the output files of the anonymization process can be converted to a csv table which can be used for analysis:
 ```
 ovk2table.py 1234.ner.out ... > all.csv
 ```
-The program ovk2table.py assumes that the files contain emails in chronological order.
-The local file reversed.txt contains the names of files with the emails in reversed chronological order.
+The program `ovk2table.py` assumes that the files contain emails in chronological order.
+The local file `reversed.txt` contains the names of files with the emails in reversed chronological order.

-The Jupyter notebooks pca.ipynb and pca-results.ipynb can be used for analyzing the data in the csv tables. pca.ipynb uses principle-component analysis for visualizing the e-mails on a two-dimensional space.
-It also displays words which are specific for subsets of the emails. pca-results.ipynb performs exactly the same task but next to building models from the words in the emails, it also displays information on the treatment progress.
+The Jupyter notebooks `pca.ipynb` and `pca-results.ipynb` can be used for analyzing the data in the csv tables. `pca.ipynb` uses principle-component analysis for visualizing the e-mails on a two-dimensional space.
+It also displays words which are specific for subsets of the emails. `pca-results.ipynb` performs exactly the same task but next to building models from the words in the emails, it also displays information on the treatment progress.

 Tactus mails
 ------------